vserova/book/pages/ch_cgi.md

         unsigned    m_BasePrice;
     };

-Instead, the <span class="nctnt ncbi-class">CCar</span> class provides an interface to all of its data members, thus allowing the application to get/set features of the car as needed.
-The static utility class, <span class="nctnt ncbi-class">CCarAttr</span>, simply provides the sets of possible features and colors, which will be used by the application in generating the HTML form for submission:
+Instead, the `CCar` class provides an interface to all of its data members, thus allowing the application to get/set features of the car as needed.
+The static utility class, `CCarAttr`, simply provides the sets of possible features and colors, which will be used by the application in generating the HTML form for submission:

     class CCarAttr {
     public: